 The PhD program is not a structured training program, but with the studies program 2011 (Studies program 2011 (PDF, 1020KB), Studies program 2011 (Studienplan 2011) (PDF, 1009KB)) students are obliged to prepare a doctoral agreement (Doktoratsvereinbarung) and complete 12 ECTS coursework during their PhD

 Doctoral Agreement (Doktoratsvereinbarung)

 The Doctoral agreement (Doktoratsvereinbarung) en (PDF, 292KB) puts rights and duties of the PhD candidate and the supervisor(s) on record.
 Even though not legally binding, it is valid during the PhD project and aims at setting an optimal framework for the PhD candidate.
 The doctoral agreement can be modified and should be reviewed regularly.
 It must be completed within the first month of the PhD project and submitted to the deputy studies director.

 According to the studies program 2011, PhD students are obliged to complete 12 ECTS coursework during their PhD studies.
-The type of courses is specified in Courses overview with ECTS (Appendix 2 of the studies program; PDF, 34KB) of the studies program:
+The type of courses is specified in Studies program 2011 (EN) (PDF, 1.1 MB) (Appendix 2 of the studies program; PDF, 34KB) of the studies program:

 Compulsory courses (9 ECTS):

 - International Swiss Climate Summer School (3 ECTS)

 - Colloquia, seminars and/or Oeschger Seminar Series (6 semesters, 3 ECTS)

 - Participation in an international conference, with talk or poster (2 ECTS)